feathersjs/docs/hooks/common_hooks.md

 `replaceItems(hook: Hook, items: Item[]|Item): void`

-'getItems` gets the data items in a hook.
+`getItems` gets the data items in a hook.
 The items may be `hook.data`, `hook.result` or `hook.result.data` depending on where the hook is used, the method its used with and if pagination is used. `undefined`, an object or an array of objects may be returned.

 `replaceItems` is the companion to `getItems`.
 It updates the data items in the hook.